-SUST TAIN in improvement and offer significant support in many areas to others in their OBSERVABLE FEATURES KPI Mission Faithful Full alignment to STOC mission and with positive engagement Catholicity, RE and Collective Worship are strong and worthy of sharing Leadershi Culture demonstrably strong in all walk arounds and reviews External / STOC / peer review verification Effective strategic leadership that can provide Evidenced in all pupil outcomes Effective strategic leadership that can provide trust-wide capacity and support Outcomes for all learners are likely to be consistently above national and no groups of learners significantly underperform Leadership development at every level Capacity to lead research and innovation Governance is strong and sustainable for the future Evidence of successful innovation to improve outcomes People a nd Talent High morale and low employee turnover Staff survey results are high Change is managed well Talent map identifies leaders of the future Staff attendance higher than national (excluding critical and maternity leaves) Currie culum Intent and implementation lead to excellent outcomes for all Culture of continuous strive to be better, where feedback and professional learning is welcomed by all Coaching is embedded and leads to consistently great teaching Culture demonstrated in all pupil outcomes External / STOC / peer review verification Behaviour, Attendan ice and Safeguarding Pupil leadership and voice is fully embedded Behaviour of pupils is positive and low-level disruption is rare Whole culture is calm and focused Attendance is excellent Culture of safeguarding is fully embedded Pupil voice is excellent: proud of their school, feel safe and would recommend it Attendance for all groups is above national, and where it is not is rapidly rising Safeguarding review 100% compliant with significant elements of best practice Suspensions, permanent exclusions and managed moves are low
+SUS TAIN vn improvement and offer significant support in many r improvement journey OBSERVABLE FEATURES КРІ Mission Faithful Full alignment to STOC mission and with positive engagement Catholicity, RE and Collective Worship are strong and worthy of sharing Culture demonstrably strong in all walk arounds and reviews RPO/peer review verification p capacity Effective strategic leadership that can provide Evidenced in all pupil outcomes trust-wide capacity and support Outcomes for all learners are likely to be consistently above national and no groups of learners significantly underperform Leadership development at every level Capacity to lead research and innovation Governance is strong and sustainable for the future Evidence of successful innovation to improve outcomes People a nd Talent High morale and low employee turnover Staff survey results are high Change is managed well Talent map identifies leaders of the future Staff attendance higher than national (excluding critical and maternity leaves) Currie culum Intent and implementation lead to excellent outcomes for all Culture of continuous strive to be better, where feedback and professional learning is welcomed by all Coaching is embedded and leads to consistently great teaching Culture demonstrated in all pupil outcomes RPO/peer review verification Behaviour, Attendar nce and Safeguarding Pupil leadership and voice is fully embedded Behaviour of pupils is positive and low-level disruption is rare Whole culture is calm and focused Attendance is excellent Culture of safeguarding is fully embedded Pupil voice is excellent: proud of their school, feel safe and would recommend it Attendance for all groups is above national, and where it is not is rapidly rising Safeguarding review 100% compliant with significant elements of best practice Suspensions, permanent exclusions and managed moves are low

-- Family feedback and engagement is strong - Representation and engagement on LGB - Family feedback is extremely positive; school would be recommended to others - Minimum 90% attendance at parents' evenings, including virtual, and 100% follow-up

-- GDPR Policy and process represents best practice, is regularly reviewed and are followed by all staff. - IT infrastructure is DfE standard compliant and supports teacher and student led learning. - There is a comprehensive digital strategy in place to ensure the use of IT enhances all business functions. - Clear GDPR policies and practices are in place.
-Records show incidents of data related issues and these are reported to the local Governing Body. - All staff and students have access to the IT equipment they need to teach and learn effectively. - The is a clear capital replacement programme in place. - Digital strategy which reviews and amends IT systems according to operational need.

-NEW ACADEMIC YEAR

-- Implementation of a robust and rigorous School Improvement Plan - Monitoring and evaluation schedule in place

-- Minimum equivalent of one day visit by Education Director per term - Termly quality assurance of pupil progress and attainment - Education Director to arrange one monitoring visit per year by External Consultant or STOC Executive Leader/s - Full involvement and leadership of Peer reviews, Professional Learning Networks and peer learning conversations - Share excellent practice and excellence across the Trust - Involvement in leading key improvements across the Trust - Provide school to school support as required - Whole staff engagement in Professional Development Pathways
+Parental E ngagement Family feedback and engagement is strong Representation and engagement on LGB Family feedback is extremely positive; school would be recommended to others Minimum 90% attendance at parents' evenings, including virtual, and 100% follow-up Digit tal and IT i: • I' • T t GDPR Policy and process represents best practice, s regularly reviewed and are followed by all staff.
+T infrastructure is DfE standard compliant and supports teacher and student led learning.
+There is a comprehensive digital strategy in place o ensure the use of IT enhances all business unctions.
+Clear GDPR policies and practices are in place.
+Records show incidents of data related issues and these are reported to the local Governing Body.
+All staff and students have access to the IT equipment they need to teach and learn effectively.
+The is a clear capital replacement programme in place.
+Digital strategy which reviews and amends IT systems according to operational need.
+SUPPORT AND ENGAGEME NT BY STOC CENTRAL TEAM NEW • ACADEMIC YEAR Implementation of a robust and rigorous School Monitoring and evaluation schedule in place Improvement Plan ONG OING • • • • Minimum equivalent of one day visit by CPO/RP Termly quality assurance of pupil progress and a CPO to arrange one monitoring visit per year by Full involvement and leadership of Peer revier conversations Share excellent practice and excellence across the Involvement in leading key improvements across Provide school to school support as required nttainment RPO ws, Professional Learning Networks and peer learning ne Trust